 Disclosure: “I have been compensated by Johnson’s® Baby for this post; however, I am sharing my own thoughts.
 All opinions are my own.” #JohnsonsBeautyHack

 Traveling is a great way for kids to see the world.
 When you bring kids with you on a vacation, you help them help them understand other cultures.
 Traveling with kids, however, can be stressful.
 Help overcome this problem with a few wise and thoughtful travel hacks that will make traveling easier for everyone.

 Careful attention to detail and advanced preparation are the keys to a successful trip.

 Prepare For Getting There

 Even if you’re only going a few hours in a car, you still want to help your kids avoid boredom.
 One of the best ways to do that is with the use of the right tools.
 Bring along a few kinds of toys and games that can help stave off restlessness.
 Head to your local Walmart or game store.
 Look for travel-sized versions of your kid’s favorite board games.
-Even a deck of playing cars like Uno can help kids concentrate on having fun rather than how long it’s going to take to get there.
+Even a deck of playing cars like Uno on Crazygames can help kids concentrate on having fun rather than how long it’s going to take to get there.
 Even the little ones can enjoy simple games with large pieces that won’t get lost.

 Keep Messes to a Minimum

 Another way to make your travels more smooth is to keep that mess to a minimum.
 Kids can be excited when they’re up in the air on an airplane or meeting Mickey Mouse.
 You don’t want to spend your time doing laundry.
 To avoid the mess, bring Johnson face wipes to stay fresh while on the go.
 They’re easy to keep on hand and convenient, we got ours at Walmart.
 You can swipe the ice cream off your child’s nose before it hits the floor just in time to take the perfect picture to post on Facebook for Granny to show off to her friends.